-- Return to a medium heat and stir in the fat-free half and half (or heavy cream, or plant-based milk), and lime juice.
+- Return to a medium heat and stir in the whole milk (or plant-based milk), and lemon juice.
 Then stir in the remainder of roasted cauliflower florets you reserved earlier.
 Cook briefly so that the soup is all warmed through.
 Test and adjust salt as needed.

 - Finally, stir in the chopped dill.

 - Serve hot with your favorite crusty whole wheat bread.

 - Pro Tip.
 If you do not have an immersion blender, you can use a food processor or a regular blender.
 So for step #6, you can carefully transfer the cauliflower and cooking liquid to a food processor or blender.
 Pulse or blend to achieve desired smoothness, and then return to the cooking pot and follow remaining instructions.

 - Pro Tip for Dairy-Free or Vegan.
 If you're looking to make a dairy-free or vegan version of this cauliflower soup, simply swap that out for an unsweetened, plant-based creamer or milk such as cashew milk or coconut milk.
 The flavor profile will change slightly, but the spices in this soup will still work beautifully.